kevinb22/gzoltar-and-tarantula-techniques/README.md

 		|
 		|--- tacoco:                    Repo, used to obtain per-test line coverage information
 		|
+		|--- scripts:                   Scripts to run GZoltar and automate a portion of tarantula
+	            |
+         	    |--- tacoco-scripts:        Scripts that run tacoco and create the jacoco.exec
+		    |
+		    |--- gzoltar-scripts:       Script that run the gzoltar jar file
+	  	    |
 		|--- src:                       Source files
 		    |
 		    |--- triangle:              Test program, maven build